-Winter Home Security Tips: Beat The Burglars This Winter
+Winter Home Security Tips: Beat The Burglars This Festive Season

 While we should be used to snow, cold spells and shorter days, it seems a bit of adverse weather still has the ability to severely disrupt transport services.
 This means many people may find themselves arriving home from work much later than usual this time of year.

-That’s why you should absolutely consider investing in some home security basics (if you don’t have any already).
+That’s why you should absolutely consider investing in some home security basics (especially if you don’t have any already).

-Here are five top winter home security tips:
+Here are our five top winter home security tips:

 1. Check all doors & windows